 Kindness and Friendship

-We found the group of Vietnamese people nearby.
+We found a group of Vietnamese people nearby.
 A bunch of boys along with some girls.
 They were enjoying their time during the weekend.
 We tried to mingle, and it was easy.
 They do not get to see a (white) German and a (dark) Bangladeshi together every day.
 It was extremely cold and windy.
 Several layers of jackets could not protect me from shivering.
 So we joined them where they lit a fire and had fun.

 The group of people came from Hanoi.
 They were from the same college and came here for an excursion.
 I forgot the name of the girls, but they were experts at taking photos.
-They were shooting photos in every angle with such facial and bodily expressions that I could not help laughing.
+They were shooting photos from every angle with such facial and bodily expressions that I could not help laughing.
 At one point, one girl asked me to sit down.
 I was not sure about what’s happening.
 But I obliged.
 Then, she jumped onto my shoulder and the other girl clicked photos!

 Now is the hardest part.